naiyerasif/site/content/blog/2018/2018-08-05-communicating-with-containers-on-docker-network.md

     driver: bridge
 ```

-> Note that only `greeter-ui` has been exposed publicly.
+> Note that only `greeter-ui` is exposed publicly.

 Launch this stack by executing `docker-compose up -d` and browse to <http://localhost:4200>.
-You'll get something like this.
+You'll see the following message displayed on the browser window.

 ![Greeter UI](./images/2018-08-05-communicating-with-containers-on-docker-network-01.png)

-Unfortunately, we're not getting the message from the backend service.
-A quick look on the networks tab on Devtools reveals that we're getting a `502 Bad Gateway` for the request at <http://0.0.0.0:8084/hello?name=Microflash>.
-That's because Docker assigns some randome host to a service; in this case, it is not `0.0.0.0`.
+This is the default greeting message; we're not getting the message from the backend service.
+A quick look on the Networks tab in Devtools reveals that we're getting a `502 Bad Gateway` for the request at <http://0.0.0.0:8084/hello?name=Microflash>.
+That's because Docker assigns some random host to a service; in this case, it is not `0.0.0.0`.

 To resolve this issue, open `default.conf` file and replace the host `0.0.0.0` in the `proxy_pass` value with the service name you specified in `docker-compose.yml` (in our case, it's `greeter-api`).